Vicba/In-browser-markdown-editor/README.md

 I found this challenge at frontendmentor.io [here](https://www.frontendmentor.io/challenges/inbrowser-markdown-editor-r16TrrQX9).

+I personally use this project as an open browser tab to quickly make personal notes or things to remember while browsing other tabs.
 I didn't want to spend a monthly subscription for this on the platform because I'm a broke student.
 So I took the idea and build it with my own twist.
 (Which is way more fun) 🙃

 Right now, I like the current project state.
 It's quick and easy to use.
 I might add more features later if I change my mind.